 The most important distinction when it comes to doing business online versus in person is online business law.
-These laws regard the distribution of your customers personal information, as well as other privacy and intellectual property regulations.
-The SBA gives a thorough rundown of the specifics of online business law, so make sure to brush up on them before you start your online business.
+These laws regard the distribution of your customer’s personal information, as well as other privacy and intellectual property regulations.
+The SBA offers suggestions for staying legally complaint and offers free business counseling to help get your questions answered.

-State specific requirements will, naturally, vary state by state.
-For instance, you’ll be required to collect state sales tax from your customers.
+Decide how you want to set up your company’s legal structure.
+Lots of businesses opt to form an LLC, but do your research to figure out which is best for you.
+State-specific requirements will, naturally, vary state by state.
 Visit your local secretary of state office’s website for more information on compliance at a state level.